 First Year Research Awards are scholarships designed to match outstanding students with Wittenberg’s award-winning faculty.
 Students selected for First Year Research awards will work closely with a faculty member while pursuing exciting research opportunities in the first year at Wittenberg.
-Only students who come to campus to participate in the Provost Scholarship Days will be considered for these awards.

 The First Year Research Awards are for $2,000 ($1,000 per semester) for the student’s first year only.
 This is a non-renewable award.
 Students can only receive one First Year Research Award and one will be awarded per area listed below.
 First Year Research Awards can be combined with other Special Interest Awards.

 Recipient will assist Dr. Julius Bailey, Associate Professor of Philosophy, in an examination of fear, love and spirituality through various of African American cultural forms.
 For more information about Dr. Bailey’s current activities, please visit www.juliusbailey.com.

 Recipient will assist Dr. Amber Burgett, Assistant Professor of Biology in her research quantifying populations of amphibians in urban, suburban and agricultural habitats around Clark and Green counties.
 Specifically, projects will examine (1) the effects of contaminants on growth and behavior of salamander larvae and fish, and setup and (2) the impact of algae management strategies on aquatic communities.